 MinuteClinic continues to serve as a lower cost, high-quality site of care that is helping to address the affordability challenge.
 In fact, retail health clinics like MinuteClinic cost 80 percent less than the ER, with the same or better outcomes.

-Lack of health care coverage, workforce shortages, health literacy and community resources all may present health care accessibility challenges.2 Results from our recent poll show that access to health care remains top of mind for Americans:
+Lack of health care coverage, workforce shortages, health literacy and community resources all may present health care accessibility challenges.

 38 percent see access to care as the most important health care priority to address in their communities right now.